Greek banks face extra monitoring in return for aid

 "Adding an extra layer of supervision will mean less flexibility for bank managements," said Euroxx Securities analyst Maria Kanellopoulou.

-"The troika does not want banks to be nationalised.
+"The troika does not want banks to be nationalized.
 But given the large amounts that will be pumped into them, it wants to have a say."

 Bankers expressed reservations on the troika's demand for tighter scrutiny, saying it might prove cumbersome for commercial banking operations.